Skip to main content

 Professional History

-In his free time, Sean enjoys traveling, and playing outdoor sports such as golf, baseball, soccer.
-He completed the 2022 TCS New York City Marathon and is has signed up to run again in 2023.
-Sean was raised in Pound Ridge, New York and graduated from High Point University where he studied Finance and Economics.
-Sean currently resides in the Upper East Side of Manhattan.
+In his free time, Sean enjoys traveling, and playing outdoor sports such as golf, baseball, & soccer.
+He is an avid runner and recently completed the 2022 TCS New York City Marathon and 2023 Philidelphia Marathon.
+Sean was raised in Pound Ridge, New York and attended High Point University where he majored Finance and Economics.
+Sean currently resides in Downtown Manhattan.

 Sean’s Newsroom